Louibens/PP1-Sustainability_Ireland/README.md

 - __Resources section__
     - A resources section would enable users to navigate to external websites to gain further knowledge from sustainability experts.

+### Accessibility

+    -   Aria labels used on homepage Feature buttons to ensure visually impaired users know what the buttons do.

 ## Design

 -   ### Logo